hieumau12/tera-ui/packages/core/system/README.md

 # @tera-ui/system

-NextUI system primitives, here you can find the `extendVariants` utility, `NextUIProvider` and some other utilities.
+TeraUI system primitives, here you can find the `extendVariants` utility, `TeraUIProvider` and some other utilities.

-Please refer to the [documentation](https://nextui.org) for more information.
+Please refer to the [documentation](https://teraui.org) for more information.

 ## Installation